Python Virtual Environments#

 (venv-for-demo) [user@cluster:~]$ pip install --no-cache-dir biopython

-It is also important to use the --no-cache-dir
+It is also important to use the --no-cache-dir option to ensure that any

 existing pre-compiled copy of the python package is not used.
 Otherwise we could